rkasper/cv-creator/cv.md

 ## Presentations

 * Keynotes (all invited)
+    * Agile Doesn't Matter (And It Never Did): What Actually Builds Great Products -- Lean and Agile Middle East Summit, 2026.
     * High-Performance Teams: Core Protocols for Psychological Safety and Emotional Intelligence -- Communauto internal keynote, 2023.
 Also keynote at Enexis internal conference; 2023, Bosnia Agile Week, 2021; Project Management Institute, New York City, 2018.
     * Teaching Agile (Or Anything Else) So It Sticks -- Citizens internal keynote, 2022.
     * High-Performance Teams in a Virtual World -- Toronto Agile Conference, 2020.
     * Awesome Teams: Games for Continuous (Extreme?)
 Teaming -- Agile Games, 2016.
 * Sessions
     * Global Coding Dojo -- the monthly meet-up I host, a safe place to learn and practice coding, 2024-present.
+    * VibeCoding with Replit -- BU Spark!
+DS+X Hackathon, 2025 (invited).
+    * Technology and Officer Wellness: Leveraging AI for Early Detection -- IACP (International Association of Chiefs of Police), Denver, 2025 (invited).
     * 6 Strings In My Head, 88 Keys In My Hands -- Music & Tech Fusion Boston, 2025.
     * Harnessing Data and Technology for Enhanced Wellness Programs -- FDIC International, 2025.
     * Zero to Live: Build and Deploy Your First App with Continuous Delivery -- Civic Hacks, 2025.